wavlake/catalog/services/npub-metadata/README.md

 ### npub-metadata

-This is a cronjob that updates Podcast Index with all the latest new and revised feeds since the last run.
+This is a service that upserts an npub metadata kind 0 event into the npub table.

+The npub records are used as metadata for comments.

 This job is dependent on the catalog monorepo's Prisma client.

-It runs in Google Cloud Run as an automated job.
-The build config is in the monorepo root `./cronjob.npub-metadata.yaml`.
+It runs in Google Cloud Run as a service.
+The build config is in the monorepo root `./service.npub-metadata.yaml`.

 #### Development